dacarley/simple-di/README.md

 // Finally, use your 'circle' instance as you would any other Javascript object. console.log('A circle with a radius of 4 has an area of ' + circle.area(4));
 ```

-## Error Scenarios

-* **Multiple Registrations**
-	* If a module with the same name is registered more than once, **simple-di** will throw an exception.
-	* A future build of simple-di will provide a namespace feature that will allow for disambiguation of modules.

-* **Circular Dependencies**
-	* If a circular dependency is found when resolving a module, **simple-di** will throw an exception.
-	* See the [Circular Dependency Example](#circular-dependency-example) for an illustration of this scenario.
-	* Fixing these circular dependencies can typically be accomplished through refactoring the dependent modules, and extracting some of the functionality out into a new module.
-	* A future build of simple-di may provide the ability to automatically resolve these circular dependencies through the use of proxy objects.

-* **Unresolvable Dependencies**
-	* If a module could not be resolved while evaluating a dependency graph, **simple-di** will throw an exception.
-	* See the [Unresolvable Dependency Example](#unresolvable-dependency-example) for an illustration of this scenario.

 ## Circular Dependency Example